Treatment Options

 Links with OH

 Practitioner Health is not an occupational health service or a replacement for occupational health, it is an additional service.
-At PH, we will liaise with the relevant Occupational Health team regarding a patient’s role in work, time off work or their return to work where appropriate and only with the consent of the patient.
+At PH, we can however liaise with the relevant Occupational Health team regarding a patient’s role in work, time off work or their return to work where appropriate and only with the consent of the patient.

 Report writing